ramellose/manta/README.md

 For a demo run, a network generated from oral samples of bats has been included.

-This data was downloaded from QIITA: https://qiita.ucsd.edu/study/description/11815
+This data was downloaded from [QIITA](https://qiita.ucsd.edu/study/description/11815).

 Lutz, H. L., Jackson, E. W., Dick, C., Webala, P. W., Babyesiza, W. S., Peterhans, J. C. K., ... & Gilbert, J. A. (2018). __Associations between Afrotropical bats, parasites, and microbial symbionts.__ bioRxiv, 340109.